Data-Design-Dimension/worlds-largest-solar-power-plants/readme.md

 # THE 20 LARGEST SOLAR POWER PLANTS IN THE WORLD

 Made in response to #MakeoverMonday challenge and dataset #37 for the week of Sept.
-9, 2021 at <a href="https://data.world/makeovermonday/2021w38"> data.world </a>
+9, 2021 at <a href="https://data.world/makeovermonday/2021w38">data.world</a>.

 <img src="/output/MWpAcre_by_year.png" alt="Scatterplot graph of the Megawatts Peak Capacity divided by each acre of the size for each of the Top 20 Power Plants plotted on the vertical y axis by the years of 2016 to 2020 of recorded data as plotted along the horizontal x axis showing a trend increasing in wattage per acre.">